mmerickel/twitter-listener/README.rst

 Start the listener::

-  pipenv run python listen.py potus.yml potus-stream
+  pipenv run tweeter api:stream potus.yml potus-stream

 Eventually Ctrl-C the listener or send a SIGHUP to the process which will trigger it to rotate the file.
 Now you have a file that you can convert to json or to a csv::